Screening, accreditation begin for Okpekpe race - Nigeria Today

 Screening, accreditation begin for Okpekpe race

-The former Commonwealth long jump record holder also revealed that all registered elite athletes who have been invited by the organisers will be provided accommodation in Auchi while appearance fees will be paid to some of the athletes based on their pre-race performance and pedigree.
+The former Commonwealth long jump record holder also revealed that all registered elite athletes who had been invited by the organisers would be provided accommodation in Auchi while appearance fees would be paid to some of the athletes based on their pre-race performance and pedigree.

 ‘The athletes,together with their Nigerian counterparts will go on tour of the course on Friday in line with IAAF requirements.’